rcls/discus/README.md

 There is an 8-bit program counter, and two bit [stack pointer](gates/sp.md).
 The four entry stack is implemented as a register file in the CPU, 128 transisters for storing 4 bytes, plus 38 for interfacing to the register file.

+The DRAM refresh control contains an 8-bit counter.

 Instruction Set & Encoding